frederic-perez/AmE-dictionary/data/dictionary.md

 __seersucker__ _n_ :five: Seersucker is a thin, puckered, all-cotton fabric, commonly striped or chequered, used to make clothing for spring and summer wear.
 The word came into English from Persian, and originates from the words sheer and shakar, literally meaning "milk and sugar," probably from the resemblance of its smooth and rough stripes to the smooth texture of milk and the bumpy texture of sugar. _Seersucker coat._
 __seesaw<sup>1</sup>__ _n_ :three::hammer: _Playing on a swing or seesaw._
 __seesaw<sup>2</sup>__ _v_
-__seethe__ _v_ :nine::m::dart: (seethes, seethed, seething) If a liquid seethes, it is boiling, but if it's a person who's seething, watch out!
+__seethe__ _v_ :nine::m::dart: (seethes, seethed, seething) If a liquid seethes, it is boiling, but if it’s a person who’s seething, watch out!
 He or she is really angry! _Pujols was left seething._
 __segregate__ _v_ :two::hammer: (segregated) _Same building, but segregated schools._
 __segue__ _v_ :five::pencil2::mega::hammer:
 __seize__ _v_ :five::hammer: (seizing) _Seize him!_ _Seizing an opportunity._